 There is no time like the present to let your most valued partners know how much you appreciate them, and doing so can go a long way.
 In today’s competitive landscape it’s important to remind clients that you’re grateful for their business and look forward to continued success in the new year.

-If your firm relies on referrals or specific marketing channels or vendors for new or repeat business, let them know you care.
-It may be as easy as sending a heartfelt email or picking up the phone to check in.
-Even without a budget in place, something as simply as a handwritten note is enough.
+If your firm relies on referrals or specific marketing channels or vendors for new or repeats business, let them know you care.
+It may be as easy as sending a heartfelt email or picking up the phone to check-in.
+Even without a budget in place, something as simple as a handwritten note is enough.
 If you have a budget to allocate it’s always a great idea to send clients or partners personalized firm swag.
 If you didn’t give yourself enough time to get some company swag made and delivered, don’t worry.
 Show your gratitude by sending a bottle of wine or a basket of treats.
-Think of the cost as a 2021 marketing expense.
+Think of the cost as a 2022 marketing expense.

 6. Planning Ahead: New Hire Roadmap & Marketing Planning